framely/community/docs/guide/pingpong.md

    ![pingpong test](/images/guide/pingpong/pingpong_test.png)
    :::

-5. After you have tested your chabot, you can switch to **Version** page to create a pull request with your changes:
+5. After you have tested your chabot, you can create a pull request, compare changes across your branch and review these changes.
+To create a pull request:
    1. In the middle of the second navigation bar, select **Version** tab.
-Then click **Pull Request** in the upper-right corner of the Version area.
+Click **Pull Request** in the upper-right corner of the Version area.
       ::: thumbnail
       ![pingpong pull request](/images/guide/pingpong/pingpong_pull_request.png)
       :::
-   2. Click the item you want to merge, **Compare Diffs** field will slide out.
+   2. Click the item you want to review, **Compare Diffs** field will slide out.
       ::: thumbnail
       ![version item](/images/guide/pingpong/version_item.png)
       :::